ntobler/ruststartracker/README.md

 Features:
 - Attitude estimation from image and camera calibration parameters.
 - Attitude estimation from list of star obvervation coordinates.
-- Star catalog creation with tempral corrections.
+- Star catalog creation with temporal corrections.

 ## Example